 In short, if you have the money, it may actually be better to buy a house with cash.
 Buyers who pay in cash tend to be looked upon more favorably by real estate agents, and may be more likely than other buyers to secure the home they desire.
 In many cases, paying for a house with cash also helps to relieve you of mortgage payments, which home buyers who are not paying in cash may be striving to pay off over the next 15 to 30 years of their lives.

-There are other advantages as well for those who ultimately pay with cash.
+There are other advantages to buying a home with cash.
 The Wall Street Journal suggests that for people who buy a house with cash, the seller may be more willing to lower the price, because the buyer who pays with cash does not have to deal with lenders and try to meet their requirements for securing a loan on the house.
 The same source suggests that paying in cash helps to reduce the amount of paperwork and administrative fees at closing.

 Just as buying a house with cash has its own advantages, there are disadvantages to consider as well.
 Perhaps the biggest disadvantage is that once the cash is out of your hands, you can't get it back or access it for other reasons.
 If there is an illness in the family, or someone finds themselves in financial difficulties, or another money-related problem arises, you need to make sure that you have enough money set aside to cover such expenses.
 People who have no source of steady income, such as retirees, may have trouble getting a second mortgage or a home equity loan.